Wood Baseball Bats and Billets

 Broken bats will work as patterns as long as they are complete, still in 1 piece and not broken too badly.

 Most bat styles are available up to 36" long.
+Handle diameter is measured at the thinnest point.

 This traditional model 271 is probably the most popular bat in use today.